alozano-77/AWS-SAA-C02-Course/README.md

 - One piece can be authoritative for amazon.com
 - The root zone is the start and the only thing trusted in DNS.
 - The root zone can delegate a part of itself to another zone or entity.
-- That someone else then becomes authoritative for that piece of itself only.
+- That someone else then becomes authoritative for just the part that's delegated.
 - The root zone is just a database of the top level domains.

-The top level domains are the only things to the left of the DNS name.
+The top level domains are the only thing immediately to the left of the root in a DNS name.

-- `.com` or `.org` are generic top level domains (GTLD)
+- `.com` or `.org` are generic top level domains (gTLD)
-- `.uk` is a country code top level domains (CCTLD)
+- `.uk` is a country code top level domain (ccTLD)

 **Registry** maintains the zones for a TLD (e.g .ORG) **Registrar** has relationships with the .org TLD zone manager